hyxos/www.tzi.cards/content/deck/tzi-card/index.md

 * 戊子 - wù zǐ

 When creating TZI, we found it useful to refer to the cards by their *element* name plus the *earthly branch*:
-* 土子 - tǔ zǐ
+* 土子 - Tu Tzi

-In fact, that is how the name of the first game developed for the deck ([Tu Zi](tu-zi "Tu Zi")), came about!
+In fact, that is how the name of the first game developed for the deck ([Tu Zi](tu-tzi "Tu Zi")), came about!